dekuNukem/RGBeeb/README.md

 ## The FrankenBeeb

-Of course, Beeb tinkering did not stop with commercial companies, apparently plenty enterprising users had a go as well!
+Of course, Beeb tinkering did not stop with commercial companies, plenty enterprising users had a go as well!

 Here is a machine I picked up locally via ebay: